folkertdev/reversible-debugger/bachelor-thesis/thesis.md

     * Next we look at **multiparty session types**  for the implemented calculus.
     The session types feature nested recursion and choice.

-    * Finally we consider **reversibility** given the two previous concepts.
+    * Finally we consider **a reversible semantics** given the two previous concepts.
 In particular we look at the information that needs to be preserved when moving forward in order to move backward correctly.

 * Next we combine our encodings of the core components to define forward and backward evaluation functions.

+* Finally we consider earlier work on concurrent reversible debuggers and how the Haskell implementation relates to them.

 <!--
  The research question is then: can the reversible semantics by Mezzina and Perez provide a basis for debugging message-passing programs in an effective, modular way?
  -->

-The structure looks as follows: section \ref{the-main-idea} introduces the three key foundations from the PPDP paper and how they can be encoded into haskell data types.
+The structure looks as follows: Section \ref{the-main-idea} introduces the three key foundations from the PPDP'17 paper and how they can be encoded into Haskell data types.
 Section \ref{combining} shows how the data types can be used to implement forward and backward reduction and provides the other mechanics needed to evaluate the program.
 Section \ref{free-monad-dsl} provides a more convenient syntax for writing programs.
-The appendices \ref{performing-io} through \ref{scheduling-code} give background and extra examples for the Haskell concepts and terminology used in the paper.
+Appendices \ref{performing-io} through \ref{scheduling-code} give background and extra examples for the Haskell concepts and terminology used in the paper.

 # The Main Idea

-The PPDP paper builds a system that features three basic concepts: a process calculus, multiparty session types and reversibility.
+The PPDP paper builds a programing model that features three basic concepts: a process calculus, multiparty session types and a reversible semantics.
-These three ideas are combined to create more robust concurrent programs.
+The result of combining these ideas is a program that is verified at runtime and can deal with failure in a flexible way.

-The process calculus is a very low-level programming language that allows concurrent communication.
+The process calculus is a low-level programming language that allows concurrent communication.
-Their flavor of multiparty session types dynamically check the communication a process performs agains a protocol.
+The PPDP'17 multiparty session types dynamically validate the communication a process performs agains a protocol.
-Reversibility - backwards evaluation of our process calculus - gives the ability to recover from errors or to safely fail.
+Finally, a reversible semantics for the process calculus and multiparty session types makes it possible to reverse the evaluation of a program.
+Reversing gives the ability to recover from errors or to safely fail.

-In this section we show how these three concepts are formally defined in PPDP and how they are implemented in our Haskell implementation.
+In this section we show how these three concepts are formally defined in the PPDP'17 paper and how they are implemented in our Haskell implementation.

 ## Process Calculi {#process-calculi}

 As said, a process calculus is like a minimal programming language that can model concurrent communication.
-We will start by considering a well-understood existing calculus - the pi calculus.
-Next we will look at how PPDP extends it and finally give an implementation as a Haskell data type.
+We will start by considering a well-understood existing calculus - the $\pi$-calculus.
+Next we will look at how the PPDP'17 paper extends it and finally give an implementation as a Haskell data type.

-The pi-calculus is to concurrent computation much like what the lambda calculus is for sequental computing :
+The $\pi$-calculus is to concurrent computation much like what the lambda calculus is for sequental computing : a simple model that is convenient for reasoning and constructing proofs.
-A simple model that is convenient for reasoning and constructing proofs.
-The pi-calculus is defined as
+The syntax of the $\pi$-calculus is defined as

 \begin{align*}
 P, Q, R ::= \, & \overline{x} \langle y \rangle.P \,\,\, \, \, &\text{Send the value }y\text{ over channel }x\text{, then run }P \\